HackoDev/maya-platform-frontend/.qoder/quests/top-navbar-redesign.md

 ## Overview

-This design document outlines the redesign of the top navigation bar for the Maya Platform frontend application.
+This design document outlines the redesign of the top navigation bar for the MayaWork frontend application.
 The new navbar will provide improved user experience with updated navigation structure, enhanced user information display, and responsive design for all screen sizes.

 ## Current State Analysis